Goutham999/ansible_advance_homework/roles/README.md

 Role Name
 =========

-This is the roles directory where we define isolated roles for each and every task to be done for the poc
+This is the roles directory where we define isolated roles for each and every task to be done for the poc.

 Requirements
 ------------